zmuhls/jeopardy-lm/README.md

 # JeopardyLM

 JeopardyLM is an interactive, customizable Jeopardy-style game built with Next.js, React, and TypeScript.
-Perfect for educational settings, this application allows teachers to create engaging quiz games with AI-generated questions or custom content.
+Ideal for teachers to create engaging quiz games with AI-generated questions, clues, and custom categories.

 ## Features